 (c) shall have regard for the interests of the community and the industry as a whole without regard for sectional interests.

-(2) In addition to the other functions conferred on the Board by these regulations it is the function of the Board —
+(2) The functions of the Board are —

-(a) to make enquiries relating to licensing of persons for electrical work and electrical contracting;
+(a) to monitor matters relating to the qualification and training of persons who hold, or are to be issued with, a licence or permit under these regulations and to provide advice on those matters to the Minister and the Director and, with the approval of the Minister, to any other person or body concerned with those matters; and

-(b) to keep under review, and to advise the Minister and the Director on matters relating to the safety of electrical workers and other persons;
+(b) to advise the Minister and the Director on matters relating to the licensing and regulation of persons who hold, or are to be issued with, a licence or permit under these regulations; and

-(c) to keep under review matters relating to the qualifications of, and the licensing or other regulation of, electrical workers and electrical contractors;

-(d) to conduct or arrange for the conduct of examinations for the purposes of determining and assessing the competence and proficiency of persons holding licences or permits or applying for the grant of licences or permits;

-(e) to make enquiries for the purposes of determining and assessing the competence, suitability and proficiency of persons applying for the grant of licences or permits and determining the competence, suitability and proficiency of persons holding licences or permits, to continue to hold licences or permits;

-[(f) deleted]

-(g) to advise the Minister and the Director on any matter upon which advice is requested or on any other matter connected with the administration of these regulations; and
+(c) to issue the licences and permits provided for by these regulations; and

-(h) to carry out any other functions conferred on it by these regulations.
+(d) to perform licensing, disciplinary and other functions conferred on it by these regulations.

+(2a) The Board has all the powers it needs to perform its functions under these regulations.

 (3) The Director may give directions to the Board in relation to any function of the Board and the Board shall give effect to any such direction.

+(4) The text of a direction given under subregulation (3) is to be included in the annual report submitted by the accountable authority of the department under the Financial Management Act 2006 Part 5.

+(5) In subregulation (4) —

+“department” means the department of the Public Service principally assisting in the administration of the Act.

 [Regulation 13 amended in Gazette 23 Dec 1994 p.
 7134; 6 Sep 1996 p.
 4411; 30 Dec 2004 p.
-6990.]
+6990; 31 Dec 2007 p.
+6495-6.]

 14. Executive officer and other officers